Digital and Interactive Methods of Supporting the Photonics Industry

 Often, I perform such courses on the client's site.
 However, particularly when I am asked by clients in the United States, I always check whether it is possible to deliver such a course through the Internet.
 It is not only that I like to avoid the hassles of traveling; a substantial amount of CO2 emissions can be avoided that way.
 We cannot afford nowadays to generate tons of CO2 without a clear reason.

 Further, there can be substantial flexibility gains from the digital way of delivering courses.
 For example, a customer once asked me to deliver a two-day course in California and agreed to do that digitally.
 Then they found that they want the course to be spread over four half days within two weeks.
 That would definitely not be feasible if I would need to travel there, but doing it online was no problem at all.
-I even recommend that we split courses into reasonably short sections, so that the participants find it easier to concentrate and have opportunities to digest and discuss things between those sections.
+I even recommend splitting courses into reasonably short sections, so that the participants find it easier to concentrate and have opportunities to digest and discuss things between those sections.

 Now, in times of the coronavirus crisis, digitally delivered courses are even more important: